patrickheck/pixel-gyro/readme.md

     // How broad should the clickable area be? define("CLICKABLEWIDTH",1024);

-    // Show Navigation Bar on Top?
+    // Show navigation bar at bottom?
     define("SHOWNAV",true);

 	## Licence